 Another way to save money that’s quite original could be to have a plain design that you can hand-stamp with your logo.

 “I would always recommend doing something that you haven’t seen before.
 Go crazy!
 It gets people’s attention.
-If you haven’t designed any cover before and you’re on a budget, I would recommend going B&W. You can save one third of your cover costs, and the same thing with labels.
+If you haven’t designed any cover before and you’re on a budget, I would recommend designing in monochrome.
+You can save one third of your cover costs, and the same thing with labels.
 You can design some really cool black and white album cover artwork.”Guðmundur Ørn Ísfeld

 Finally, you should call in and tell us about your dream album artwork.
 We can always advise you in taking the best decisions for your needs!